trishalmuthan/pathfinder/README.md

-# AstarPathfinder
+# Pathfinder

-A pathfinding visualization that conducts the A* algorithm
+A pathfinding visualization that conducts the various different search algorithms